cinecert/imf-vtfp/readme.md

 ### URI Encoding

-For best portability it is useful to encode a Virtual Track Fingerprint as a string value that is readily recognizable as conforming to this memo.
+For best portability it is useful to encode a Virtual Track Fingerprint as a string value that is readily recognizable as conforming to this proposal.
 This encoding shall be referred to as `IMF-VTRACK-FP`.

 The `IMF-VTRACK-FP` value is created by encoding the